In the Mid 70’s growing up in Germany, before Walkmann, most kids i knew played music with mail order mono Tape Player,

 Don’t try this stuff with plastic or print around.
 The Pre amp had a lot of problems and got a quality time in Galway paid and some volunteered from Cyril for repair.
 Back here for a shoot out with the 80’s on steroids, the sound was tamer, a slight roll of treble and not so pricing clear & fast, but the styles and detail of the recording are all there, and now with a nice 70’s Vibe.

 I was really contemplating to add a Transcriptor Turntable offered for a very good price, or what is considered a good price to be honest.
 It would have completed a art set in my eyes, something like clockwork orange.
 According to audio reviews the old Transcriptor Arm alignments do not stand up to my the Thorens 321 with Rega.
 The function of this system is playing music and not just looking at it.
 But the look would be outstanding.
 Missing still the shoot out…

-The only addition since is a re conditioned Benchmark DAC returned from a customer that had to be recapped with a digital link to Apple TV for wireless Apple losless and Flac file Streaming..
+The only addition since is a re conditioned Benchmark DAC returned from a customer that had to be recapped with a Optical link to a Newhenk Media Player for Airplay or Internet Streaming..